 Always check the soil first—if the top inch is dry, your plants are probably thirsty.
 Try to water early in the morning to prevent evaporation, and aim your hose near the base of the plants to get moisture to the roots.
 If you can avoid splashing water and soil onto the leaves, that will help reduce the chance of disease.

 The right amount of H2O also depends on what you're growing.
 Some herbs, like thyme, prefer well-drained, fairly dry soil, while plants like watermelon and cucumbers need plenty of water to produce their delicious fruit.
-Check the Bonnie plant tag or the Homegrown with Bonnie Plants app to learn the specific needs of each plant.
+Check the Bonnie plant tag to learn the specific needs of each plant.

 2. Be a Feeder